Deaf, Learning Disabilities,

 Introduction

 My name is Jodi Becker Kinner.
 I am a Deaf adult who also has learning disabilities.
-I was diagnosed with a learning disability which includes visual processing disorder and slow processing speed, once in high school and confirmed again in college.
-My 14-year old Deaf daughter, DJK just diagnosed with learning disabilities.
-We have a similar diagnosis, as it is hereditary.
-See the link of my “Tearing Down the Wall” story to better understand the effects of the visual processing disorder.
+In high school, I was diagnosed with learning disabilities that included a visual processing disorder and slow processing speed, which was later confirmed in college.
+My then 14-year-old Deaf daughter, DJK, was also diagnosed with learning disabilities.
+We have a similar diagnosis as it is hereditary.
+To better understand the effects of visual processing disorder, click on the link to my “Tearing Down the Wall" story.

-Because I do not want my daughter to go down the same road as me, I have been searching for resources to find a solution, like tutoring center, Irlen Institute, etc. before we can move on with my daughter’s reading practice.
-While making phone calls, I encountered roadblocks.
-They were not familiar with the deaf issues, and the cost of the interpreter was another concern.
-The DVDs were not captioned.
-I even talked to some Deaf Education teachers; they were not familiar with the learning disabilities or visual processing issues, as it was not highlighted in the Deaf Education Program.
-Most of its content focuses on ASL/English bilingual, language deprivation, and early language acquisition, but nothing about learning disabilities or visual processing issues.
+Because I didn't want my daughter to go down the same road as me, I had been looking for resources to find a solution, like a tutoring center, the Irlen Institute, and so on., before we could continue with my daughter's reading practice.
+Unfortunately, I ran into roadblocks while making phone calls.
+They were unfamiliar with deaf issues, and the cost of an interpreter was another concern.
+Furthermore, the DVDs were not captioned.
+I even spoke with some Deaf Education teachers who were unaware of learning disabilities or visual processing issues, which were not addressed in the Deaf Education Program.
+Most of its content focuses on ASL/English bilingualism, language deprivation, and early language acquisition, but there is no mention of learning disabilities or visual processing issues.

-Because I do not want my daughter to go down the same road as me, I have been searching for resources to find a solution, like tutoring center, Irlen Institute, etc. before we can move on with my daughter’s reading practice.
-While making phone calls, I encountered roadblocks.
-They were not familiar with the deaf issues, and the cost of the interpreter was another concern.
-The DVDs were not captioned.
-I even talked to some Deaf Education teachers; they were not familiar with the learning disabilities or visual processing issues, as it was not highlighted in the Deaf Education Program.
-Most of its content focuses on ASL/English bilingual, language deprivation, and early language acquisition, but nothing about learning disabilities or visual processing issues.
+Because I didn't want my daughter to go down the same road as me, I had been looking for resources to find a solution, like a tutoring center, the Irlen Institute, and so on., before we could continue with my daughter's reading practice.
+Unfortunately, I ran into roadblocks while making phone calls.
+They were unfamiliar with deaf issues, and the cost of an interpreter was another concern.
+Furthermore, the DVDs were not captioned.
+I even spoke with some Deaf Education teachers who were unaware of learning disabilities or visual processing issues, which were not addressed in the Deaf Education Program.
+Most of its content focuses on ASL/English bilingualism, language deprivation, and early language acquisition, but there is no mention of learning disabilities or visual processing issues.

-To my knowledge, more deaf and hard of hearing individuals are diagnosed with a learning disability and ADHD.
-We also have more resources nowadays compared to my time.
-However, accessibility and resources are sparse for the Deaf community, particularly in the field of Deaf Education.
-I thought to myself, “Why can’t deaf and hard of hearing individuals take advantage of the resources and have the equal access to those, just like non-deaf peers can?”
+To my knowledge, more deaf and hard of hearing people have learning disabilities and ADHD.
+We also have more resources now than we did back then.
+However, access and resources for the Deaf community are limited, particularly in the field of Deaf Education.
+So I asked myself, "Why can't deaf and hard of hearing people take advantage of the resources and have equal access to them as their non-deaf peers?"

-Out of frustration, this situation led me to establish a “Deaf, Learning Disabilities, Visual Processing Disorder & Irlen Syndrome” website to raise awareness of deaf, learning disabilities, visual processing disorder, and Irlen Syndrome.
+This situation prompted me to create the "Deaf, Learning Disabilities, Visual Processing Disorder, and Irlen Syndrome" website to raise awareness of deaf, learning disabilities, visual processing disorder, and Irlen Syndrome.